-If Rural Program funds were used to develop or substantially revise products during the current reporting period, answer questions 24.
-If not, check no and skip to section C6.
+If STOP Program-funded staff developed or substantially revised products or if STOP Program funds were used to develop or substantially revise products during the current reporting period, check yes and answer question 23.
+If not, check no and skip to C6.

-24. Use of Rural Program funds for product development or substantial revision
+23. Product development or substantial revision

-Report the number of products developed or substantially revised with Rural Program grant funds during the current reporting period.
-Report the number of new products developed or substantially revised during the current reporting period; the title/topic; and the intended audience for each product developed or revised.
-If a product was created in, or translated into, a language other than English, including Braille, indicate the language.
+Report the number of products developed and/or substantially revised with STOP Program subgrant funds during the current reporting period, the title/topic, and the intended audience for each product developed and/or revised.
+If a product was created in or translated into a language other than English, including Braille, indicate the language.
 Do not report the number of products printed or copied; only report the number developed or revised-in most cases that number will be one for each product described.